 Navigating the health insurance landscape can be confusing and somewhat overwhelming.
 Understanding the differences and limitations between different levels of coverage, and estimating what your out-of-pocket expenses and deductible amounts will be ahead of your appointment can save a great deal of time and stress.

 Most private plans require that the patient meet a predetermined deductible amount before services are covered by the plan, as well as a co-pay and a percentage of the cost of services.
 Insurance plans work with a network of preferred service providers, and some plans offer limited coverage for services outside of the network at a lower benefit rate, but some plans do not offer out-of-network coverage.
 Please contact Meier Orthopedic Sports and Regenerative Medicine at 310-504-2988 with any questions about our billing policies and acceptable forms of insurance.
-If you are unsure whether your plan provides out of network coverage, please call to confirm before your appointment.
+If you are unsure whether your plan provides out of network coverage, please call to confirm prior to your appointment.

 Different Types of Insurance Plan Categories